emissary-ingress/emissary/reference/timeouts.md

 ## Connect timeout: `cluster_timeout_ms`

-`cluster_timeout_ms` controls how long Ambassador will spend on any given TCP connection attempt.
+`cluster_timeout_ms` controls the connection-level timeout for Ambassador to an upstream service.

 ### Example